IcySunStudio/fetcher/README.md

 * Error & retry handling, with common UX behavior in mind
 * Can be plugged into an error reporting service
 * Fade transition between states to allow smooth UI
+* Optional components to use with BLoC pattern (recommended)

 ### Main Widgets